 All these sound impressions are part of acoustics – and they are an essential aspect of a listener’s experience, wherever they are.

 Take a hotel, for example.
 Tall ceilings in the lobby can create reverberant acoustics that signal the arrival of guests.
 Hotel bars offer more dampened acoustics to give a more intimate and private feel.
-Concert halls and theaters are also acoustically designed to enhance performances and create an immersive and engaging experience for the audience.
+Concert halls and theatres are also acoustically designed to enhance performances and create an immersive and engaging experience for the audience.

 Everywhere we go, the sounds we hear help us learn about, feel, and experience the world around us.
 And by understanding the underlying principles of acoustics and sound propagation, we can create environments that support hearing, and we can design better hearing technology to help those who cannot hear well.